alterNERDtive/VaultHunters-tweaks/README.md

 * Fixed Witchery description to include the new 80% gating.
 * Added missing top tier for Vein Miner specializations.
 * Fixed affinities on jewels not having the correct weights.
+* Fixed “The Bounty Hunter” quest not being completable.

 ## Balance Changes